Entries by Leila Reyes

 Denial is a Defense Mechanism

-Denial is a powerful defense mechanism, a shield that our psyche unconsciously holds up to protect us from painful truths.
-While it serves a purpose—offering a sense of safety in the midst of trauma—it can also keep us trapped, preventing us from fully healing and stepping into our power.
-Understanding this defense mechanism is a step toward breaking free from its hold and creating a life of clarity, strength, and authentic connection.
+Denial is a defense mechanism, a shield that our psyche holds up to protect us from painful truths.
+While it serves a purpose, offering a sense of safety in the midst of trauma, it also keeps us trapped, preventing our healing and access to our power.

 Impact of Trauma on Motherhood

-Motherhood is often described as one of the most profound and rewarding journeys a woman can experience.
+Motherhood is often described as one of the most rewarding journeys a woman can experience.
 However, for many women who are survivors of childhood trauma, becoming a mother can bring unexpected emotional challenges.
 Old wounds may resurface, self-doubt can creep in, and fears of repeating painful patterns from the past can feel overwhelming.

-Always Choosing Unavailable Partners?
+Unavailable Partners?

 Have you ever found yourself in a relationship where you felt like you were giving everything, but your partner just wouldn’t fully show up?
 Maybe they avoided deeper connection, their communication was hot and cold, or their actions never quite matched their words.
 If this resonates with you, you’re not alone.

-Unseen Impact of Childhood Trauma on Self-Worth
+Childhood Trauma & Self-Worth